ROARING FORK RIVER REPORT

 MIDDLE ROARING FORK- BASALT DOWNSTREAM TO CARBONDALE

-THE SHORT AND SWEET: The leading edge of the green drake hatch is Basalt!
-Party on!
-We are back in business on the Roaring Fork.
-The water is still high and just a tad swift, but visibility is perfect and the levels are dropping daily.
+THE SHORT AND SWEET: We are back in business on the Roaring Fork.
+The water is still high and just a tad swift, but visibility is perfect (when the lower Fryingpan isn't adding a bit of mud) and the levels are dropping daily.
 All of the fish are still on the edges and side channels, and where you find one, you'll find many right now.

 Dry fly fishing has been on the light side early and mid-day, but the fish are all seemingly looking up as the early evening progresses into nightfall.
-Caddis are main hatch through here right now, as green drakes are still a week or two away from this stretch.
+Caddis are main hatch through here right now, especially when females return to the water to lay eggs in the twilight.

 DRIES: X2 Caddis 14-16, Variant Caddis 14-16, Renegades 14-16, P&E Caddis 14-18, Putterbaugh Caddis 16, Stimi's 12-16, PMD Flag Dun 16-18, TC Sparkledun PMD 16-18, Film Critic PMD 16, PMX Royal 12-16, Ants 16-18